DFE/MONK/doc/source/contributing.rst

     doc$ . ../bin/activate
     (MONK)doc$ make

 We only rarely use the PDF files, which is why nobody got around to improving that part.
 So if you prefer using PDF files, then we would appreciate your commits there!

-The output you see then begins by trying to delete old folders that might still be lying around.
+The Make script begins by trying to delete old folders that might still be lying around.
 Then *Sphinx* is started and the output you see is produced by *Sphinx* going through its compilation process, followed by the output from *latexpdf* a tool to generate PDF files from text files.

 If everything ran successfully, you should find the following documents, which